-Gin is having its Icarus moment.
-But will it heed the warnings?
+Gin is having its Icarus moment

 In last year’s Gin Annual, as we looked ahead to 2018 and typed up thoughts for a first draft of the conclusion, we wrote that gin was dangerously close to having it’s Icarus moment.
 That “ left to soar and spurred on by those who can’t see or don’t care about the the danger this presents, hubris would eventually be the category’s downfall”.

 It was a little gloomy to conclude a celebration of gin… so it was promptly binned and we went with a slightly more appropriate quote from Orwell’s 1984.
 Yes.
 We know, but despite being just as sinister, we felt that at least, it was more attuned for the times and our nod to Fake News and the battle between trust and hypocrisy in today’s media landscape.

 It was a forewarning that we would enter an era in which any old claptrap would do, pleading for there to be some form of relent in this race to the bottom and for there to be some sense of morality to remain in the industry.

 We said “You don’t have to be that well connected or au fait with current affairs to see that we live in decidedly Orwellian times, and one only has to read 1984’s definition of doublethink to see that the hypocrisy on show in Orwell’s dystopian society is all around us, even in the Gin world: Doublethink – “To know and not to know, to be conscious of complete truthfulness while telling carefully constructed lies, to hold simultaneously two opinions which cancelled out, knowing them to be contradictory and believing in both of them, to use logic against logic, to repudiate morality while laying claim to it… They forget whatever it was necessary to forget, then to draw it back into memory again at the moment when it was needed, and then promptly to forget it again.”